decretist/Dissertation/README.md

 ### Chapters

+[Dates indicate the most recent change to the Markdown file, no matter how minor.
+Most of the chapters have been substantially complete for several years: the Principal Component Analysis section of Chapter 4 for the International Congress of Medieval Canon Law in July 2016, Chapters 1 and 2 in November 2017, Chapter 0 in July 2018, and Chapter 4 in July 2020.]

 - [Chapter 0: Introduction](Chapter0/chapter0.markdown) (13 April 2021) 25 pages [(PDF)](Chapter0/chapter0.pdf)
 - [Chapter 1: Background](Chapter1/chapter1.markdown) (13 April 2021) 30 pages [(PDF)](Chapter1/chapter1.pdf)
 - [Chapter 2: The *Decretum*](Chapter2/chapter2.markdown) (1 June 2021) 49 pages\